vollyimnetz/angular-imagepreload/README.md

 	<imagepreload url="IMAGE_URL" loadcomplete="doSomething()"></imagepreload>

+There is also a additional property for adding a CSS-class to the parent element.

+	<imagepreload url="IMAGE_URL" addparentclass="loaded"></imagepreload>

 ### 4. Call a function
 You do not want to use a directive?
 Fine, use the function directly.